ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## CBOR Web Token (CWT) Claims Registry ## {#iana-token-cwt-claims}

-IANA is asked to add the following entries to the "CBOR Web Token (CWT) Claims" registry following the procedure specified in {{RFC8392}}.
+IANA is asked to add the following entries to the "CBOR Web Token (CWT) Claims" registry, following the procedure specified in {{RFC8392}}.

 * Claim Name: "edhoc_info"
 * Claim Description: Information for EDHOC session